-Students who have achieved outstanding undergraduate records in majors such as music, visual arts, theatre and drama, dance, or business administration will be considered for admission.
-Approximately 15-20 students are selected each year and may enter in the fall semester only.
+Students who have achieved outstanding undergraduate records will be considered for admission.
+Approximately 25-30 students are selected each year and may enter in the fall semester only.

-Letters of inquiry and requests for application should be directed to the Arts Administration Program, SPEA 201, Indiana University, Bloomington, IN 47405-7006 or e-mailed to Susan Sandberg at sjsandbe@indiana.edu.
+Letters of inquiry and requests for application should be directed to the Arts Administration Program, SPEA 260, Indiana University, Bloomington, IN 47405-7006 or e-mailed to maaainfor@indiana.edu.
 Applications may be completed online.
 Completed applications (those not completed online), transcripts, GRE scores, and all other correspondence related to admission should be sent to the address above.
 The deadline for receipt of all materials is February 15.